cloud-copilot/cli/README.md

 String or number arguments will throw an error if:

-- The flag is specified an no values are provided
+- The flag is specified and no values are provided
 - The argument accepts only one value and multiple values are provided
 - The argument is a number and a non-number value is provided